itasahobby/winbond_flash_driver/README.md

 #### Compatible writes

 In order to speed up writing instructions, temporal sector is only used when necessary.
-In order to achieve so we first need to understand when a sector erase is a must.
+To achieve so we first need to understand when a sector erase is a must.

 | Buffer | Flash | Compatible |
 |--------|-------|------------|